 8.2.9.2 T3346 value

-The AMF may include this IE when the general NAS level mobility management congestion control is active
+The AMF may include this IE when the general NAS level mobility management congestion control is active.

+8.2.9.x PDU session status

+This IE shall be included if the network wants to indicate the PDU sessions associated with the access type the message is sent over that are active in the network.